jamesshore/ergotest/docs/reporting_api.md

 * import { TestRenderer } from "ergotest/test_renderer.js"

 `TestRenderer` is a utility class for converting test results into strings.
-For most people, the `renderXxx()` convenience methods on [TestSuiteResult](#testsuiteresult) and [TestCaseResult](#testcaseresult) are good enough.
+For most people, the _renderXxx()_ convenience methods on [TestSuiteResult](#testsuiteresult) and [TestCaseResult](#testcaseresult) are good enough.
 But if you want to have fine-grained control over your test output, use this class.
-For details, see [Customizing result rendering](#customizing-result-rendering) above.
+For details, see [Start Here](#start-here) above.

 [Back to top](#reporting-api)